-FREE Scottsdale Date Ideas You've Never Heard Of
+FREE Scottsdale Date Ideas (You've Never Heard Of!)

-Your local Scottsdale Event Oracle is back, this time with fun, free things for you and that special someone to do right here in Scottsdale.
+Your local Scottsdale Event Oracle is back, this time with fun, free, and cheap date ideas for you and that special someone to do right here in Scottsdale.
 While Scottsdale is known for country-club style living, not everything in Scottsdale has to come with a high price tag.
 Whether you're on a budget or want to try something that isn't a "typical" Scottsdale hot spot, the all-knowing Oracle has just what you're looking for.
 It can be difficult to find affordable date options, especially in an area like Scottsdale.
 This bigger than a two pony town truly has a lot to offer, from high-end dining and shopping, fun outdoor adventures, and even some hidden treasures that you'll only know if you're a local (or are fortunate enough to be favored by my crystal ball).
 If you live in the area or are heading to town for a short visit, here are THE best free Scottsdale date ideas that you should check out while there.
-Or if you need to know what is going on today in Scottsdale, visit the Best Things to do in Scottsdale Today.
+Or if you need to know what is going on today in Scottsdale, visit the Best Events in Scottsdale Today.